TERIYAKI BEEF STIR FRY

 • Kimchi - 30g

-1. TOASTY PEANUTS
+1. TOASTY Peanuts

 Boil a full kettle.
 Place a pan or wok over a medium heat.
-When hot, toast the peanuts for 3-5 minutes until golden, shifting occasionally.
+When hot, toast the Peanuts for 3-5 minutes until golden, shifting occasionally.
 Remove from the pan on completion and set aside.
 Roughly chop when cool enough to handle.

 2. GET THE NOODLES GOING